West by Three Brewing Co.

 Salt & seaweed are ingredients steeped in Welsh culture.

-The Goses won us a coveted spot on the Raise The Bar best newcomers bar at the 2018 Edinburgh, London and Bristol beer festivals.
+The Gose range won a coveted spot on the 2018 Raise The Bar best newcomers.

-Next a feature in Ferment magazine & a range of bottled beers that were shipped to 50k Beer52 subscribers.
+Followed by a feature in Ferment magazine & the opportunity to create a range of bottled beers shipping to 50,000 Beer52 subscribers.

-We were invited to tap takeovers at bars across the UK.
+As a result were invited to put on tap takeovers at bars across the UK.

-Another brand had a competing trademark & we were forced after an expensive year of legal letter writing to call it a day & rebrand to Freetime.
+After an expensive year of legal letter writing we decided to call it & rebrand.